 Telephone: (312) 663 8920

-The black and white interior, splashed by the colour of carefully chosen artwork, provides a minimalist yet elegant setting for the prestigious patrons of Tru, and its superb progressive French cuisine.
+The black and white interior, splashed by the colour of carefully chosen artwork, provides an elegant setting for the prestigious patrons of Tru and its superb progressive French cuisine.
 The menu is divided into several fixed-price options ranging from three courses to a variety of multi-course 'collections' that showcase the creativity of the chefs.
-Excellent service, exquisite presentation and award-winning desserts complement the dining experience.
+Excellent service, exquisite presentation, and award-winning desserts complement the dining experience.
 Closed Sunday.
 Dinner only.
 Reservations essential and jackets required.

 Address: 676 North St Clair Street (Near North)

 King of the Chicago-style steakhouses, Morton's on North State upholds its reputation as the best steakhouse in the region with huge succulent steaks cooked to perfection.
 It is famous for its signature tableside menu presentation, where a trolley is rolled out containing main course selections that are described in detail by the server.
 The menu features a variety of cuts, including the house speciality, the 24-ounce (680g) porterhouse steak, as well as fresh fish, lobster, veal and chicken.
 Open daily for dinner.
 Reservations recommended.

 Address: 1050 North State Street (River North)